 Which LawNet fields should I submit?

-- Record sound file pronunciation of your name
+- Add recorded pronunciation of your full name (instructions)

 - Add emergency contact information